Ginkgo biloba: Classification

 The relationship of ginkgo to other plant groups remains uncertain.
 It has been placed loosely in the divisions Spermatophyta and Pinophyta, but no consensus has been reached.
 Since its seeds are not protected by an ovary wall, it can morphologically be considered a gymnosperm.
 The apricot-like structures produced by female ginkgo trees are technically not fruits, but are seeds that have a shell consisting of a soft and fleshy section (the sarcotesta), and a hard section (the sclerotesta).
 The sarcotesta has a strong smell that most people find unpleasant.

 The ginkgo is classified in its own division, the Ginkgophyta, comprising the single class Ginkgoopsida, order Ginkgoales, family Ginkgoaceae, genus Ginkgo and is the only extant species within this group.
 It is one of the best-known examples of a living fossil, because Ginkgoales other than G. biloba are not known from the fossil record after the Pliocene.

-Evolution
+Phylogeny

 Ginkgo biloba is a living fossil, with fossils recognisably related to modern ginkgo from the early Permian (Cisuralian), with likely oldest record being that of Trichopitys from the earliest Permian (Asselian) of France, over 290 million years old.
 The closest living relatives of the clade are the cycads, which share with the extant G. biloba the characteristic of motile sperm.

 Such plants with leaves that have more than four veins per segment have customarily been assigned to the taxon Ginkgo, while the taxon Baiera is used to classify those with fewer than four veins per segment.
 Sphenobaiera has been used for plants with a broadly wedge-shaped leaf that lacks a distinct leaf stem.